 - Games: We love playing family games.
 We even wrote a whole post about our favorite Family Games.
 And we keep adding to the list!

 Find those off the beaten path spots near you where you can get outside.
 Here are a few ideas we have for those of you in Utah.
 The state’s website encourages us to spend time outdoors running, hiking, or walking, just not in busy areas and try to stay near home.
-So remember if trailheads look extra busy, try Plan B. Also, make sure to plan accordingly for bathrooms since Visitor Centers and restrooms are closed.
+So remember if trailheads look extra busy, try Plan B.

 - 15 Easy Spring Hikes